 This section is one of the largest of our index areas.
 Wetted width can be up to 12 m and discharge can be as high as 50 cfs.
-The electrofishing crew failed to obtain first pass capture efficiencies of 0.6 or greater during 8 of the16 years when actual estimates could be calculated (Appendix C-1).
+The electrofishing crew failed to obtain first pass capture efficiencies of 0.6 or greater during 8 of the17 years when actual estimates could be calculated (Appendix C-1).
 Multiple pass estimators requiring additional electrofishing effort were employed during these years.
 This section is most difficult to work during high flow years due to depth in several areas with substantial cover, undercut banks, and backwater areas.

 Estimated abundance and density increased from our initial year of sampling in 1986 through 1989 (Figure 3, Appendix C-1).
 We observed a declining trend over the next several years until in 1994, the electrofishing crew captured only four juvenile bull trout during the first pass.
 No additional fish were observed avoiding capture so the effort was aborted after completion of pass one.
 We obtained similar results during 1995 and 1996.
 No estimates were possible during this three-year period (1994-1996).
-We again captured estimated numbers of juvenile bull trout during the 1997 effort (Figure 3).
+We again captured sufficient numbers of juvenile bull trout during the 1997 effort (Figure 3).
 An increasing trend followed for the next six years.
 Juvenile bull trout abundance peaked in 2002 and remained near this level in 2003.
 The 2004 estimate was conducted during extremely high flow conditions so the 45 percent decrease from the previous year may be partially due to sampling difficulty (Figure 3).
+Our 2005 estimate of 57 ± 7 fish calculates out to a density of 3.87 Age I and older bull trout per 100 m2 of stream surface area, which is slightly above average for the period of record.

 The decline in juvenile bull trout density in the Big Creek index section which began in 1990 occurred during a period when higher than average redd numbers should have produced more juveniles instead of fewer.
 We observed a significant increase in fine sediment in the core sampling results between 1987 and 1988 which continued through 1990 (see Streambed Coring section in this report).
 Predicted embryo survival to emergence dropped from approximately 35 percent to about 3 percent over this period.
 This reduction in spawning and incubation habitat quality corresponds to the extended period of drought we experienced during the late 1980s.
-Both the coring and substrate scoring results reflect this sediment build up and the associated declines in spawning and rearing habitat quality which caused juvenile densities to decrease to the extremely low levels observed (Figure 3).
+Both the coring and substrate scoring results reflect this sediment build up and the associated declines in spawning and rearing habitat quality.
+The lowest densities observed during the 1994 through 1997 period were due to a combination of both degraded habitat and the low spawner escapement throughout the 1992 to 1995 period (see Spawning Site Inventories in this report) (Figure 3).
 Our habitat indices show some recovery has occurred since this time and juvenile bull trout abundance has improved in response.